 - and more...

-The short answer is it varies, particularly on length of time to the point where you can ultimately use what's been purchased.
-A lot depends on the complexity of the software, the integrations it might have, and even cost is a factor here.
+In this section we try to abbreviate what the steps in the process are and where to begin a purchase request.
+The process itself varies depending upon the request, particularly on length of time to the point where you can ultimately use what's been purchased.
+A lot depends on the complexity of the software, the integrations it might have, and cost is a factor.
 As the requestor, you may be engaged by us several times during this process, usually for additional information.
 Below is the most basic explanation of the steps of the process, but some of them can occur at the same time and not always in a static order:

 - A separate conversation between LTS and the requesting department may be necessary depending upon the determined amount of support needed to sustain the products use, administration, and on-going costs